regisd/regisd.github.io/_posts/2009-06-12-tab-with-link-and-mouesover-effect.md

 cursor: pointer;

 /\* cursor: hand; &#8212; add this for IE 5.
-I don&rsquo;t care \*/
+I don’t care \*/

 }

 [/css]

-But because, this is overridden by jQuery-UI, it doesn&rsquo;t work &lsquo;or just a fraction of second).
+But because, this is overridden by jQuery-UI, it doesn’t work &lsquo;or just a fraction of second).
 I actually have to overload jQuery:

 [javascript]